Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 See Related: Top Italy Travel Videos You Need to See

 Bolt, another popular ride-sharing service, doesn’t work in Sorrento either.
-This can surprise international travelers who’ve grown accustomed to the convenience of ride-sharing apps in other destinations.
+This can surprise international travelers who’ve grown accustomed to opening an app and requesting a ride in other destinations.

 Transportation alternatives in Sorrento include: